a-zuniga/rock_paper_scissors/README.md

 # Not fully tested, expect bugs!
 I have not written tests for game.js so you might experience some unexpected results.
-For example, try passing a string when selecting the number of rounds to play!

 # Contributing
 I am hoping to add a front end and make gameplay smoother.
 Feel free to check for issues on this repo and pull in your changes!